samblake00/samblake00/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my cloud architect and AWS skills, specially using Terraform.<br />
+Currently improving my cloud architect and AWS skills, specifically using Terraform.<br />

 ### Find me elsewhere 🌎